algorithm-archivists/algorithm-archive/contents/probability/distributions/distributions.md

 ## Probability Density Functions

 What if instead of a discrete variable $$n$$, we had a continuous variable $$x$$, like temperature or weight?
 In that case, it doesn't make sense to ask what the probability is of $$x$$ being _exactly_ a particular number - there are infinite possible real numbers, after all, so the probability of $$x$$ being exactly any one of them is essentially zero!
 But it _does_ make sense to ask what the probability is that $$x$$ will be _between_ a certain range of values.
-For example, one might say that there is 50% chance that the temperature tomorrow noon will be between 5 and 15, or 5% chance that it will be between 16 and 16.5.
+For example, one might say that there is 50% chance that the temperature tomorrow at noon will be between 5 and 15, or 5% chance that it will be between 16 and 16.5.
 But how do we put all that information, for every possible range, in a single function?
 The answer is to use a __probability density function__.

  What does that mean?
 Well, suppose $$x$$ is a continous quantity, and we have a probability density function, $$P(x)$$ which looks like